oracle-livelabs/oci/oci-api-management/intro/intro.md

 The APIs definitions are stored in a database.
 The user interface is developed with Oracle APEX running in the same database.

 The APIs database can be populated in 2 ways:
+- For new APIs, during a CI/CD DevOps pipeline, with "curl" to add the new API in the Portal
 - For existing APIS, by discovering / collecting / harvesting APIs definition
-- For new APIs, during a CI/CD DevOps pipeline, via a command line tool to add the new API in the Portal

 ### Objectives